 I’m sure everyone has heard someone say, “he got off on a technicality”.
 That technicality generally refers to a case or a charge being dismissed because someone’s Constitutional rights were violated.
 The Constitution exists to make sure law enforcement doesn’t over step their bounds.
 The by-product of this dynamic is that a violation of a person’s Constitutional rights occasionally leads to a case or a charge being dismissed.
 In essence, the Constitution doesn’t allow law enforcement to pull someone over or search their person without a reason.
 It also doesn’t allow them to search a car or a house without basis.
 In the end, these are just a few of the issues that could be front and center in your case.
 It is important you and your attorney understand these issues as that understanding can be the difference between a conviction and incarceration and the charges being dismissed.

 Possession with Intent to Deliver cases are rarely direct evidence cases.
 What that means is that they are more often than not proven through circumstantial evidence.
 Unlike direct evidence where someone testifies they observed something through one of their senses, circumstantial evidence requires the use of reason to tie one fact to another.
 It’s the difference between saying John Doe possessed the drug because I pulled them out of his pocket and saying John Doe possessed the drugs because these facts and circumstances point to him.
 Because most PWID cases are circumstantial, the devil is in the details.
-As a result, your attorney’s understanding of those details and their interplay with the law will often make or break your case.
+As a result, your criminal defense attorneys understanding of those details and their interplay with the law will often make or break your case.

 As one might expect, this is not an exhaustive list of the things you should be aware of as you navigate through the judicial system with a charge relating to the possession of a controlled substance.
 However, it’s a good start.